qandeelabbassi/Web-Engineering-Tasks/WebEngineering_Assignment2/Readme.txt

 Walkthrough:
 ------------------------------------------
 Open Dashboard.html in brower (i.e:chrome).The dashboard would show three cards of respective widgets.
-On clicking any card, the respective widget is loaded from its respected folder.
+On clicking any card, the respective widget is loaded from its respective folder.
 If user clicks outside the widget then the widget gets closed.